Jeff's Story (in a million words or less)

-Jeff has toured and recorded with such legends as Johnny Winter, Roy Buchanan, John Lee Hooker, Gerry Mulligan, Laurie Anderson, Lou Reed, Tito Puente, Chuck Berry, Joe Morello, Eddie Fisher, Melvin Van Peebles, Southside Johnny and the Asbury Jukes, Dr. John, Larry Coryell, Eddie Money, Jim Dawson, Christine Lavin, Marilyn Michaels, and Blood, Sweat & Tears.
+Jeff has toured and recorded with such legends as Johnny Winter, Roy Buchanan, John Lee Hooker, Gerry Mulligan, Laurie Anderson, Lou Reed, Tito Puente, Chuck Berry, Joe Morello, Eddie Fisher, Melvin Van Peebles, Southside Johnny and the Asbury Jukes, Dr. John, Larry Coryell, Eddie Money, The Mamas And The Papas, Buck Dharma (Blue Oyster Cult), Jim Dawson, Christine Lavin, Mark Farner, Edgar Winter, Marilyn Michaels, Vanilla Fudge, and Blood, Sweat & Tears.

 Jeff’s resume reads like a who's who of popular American music.
-He has occupied the bass chair on television, in concert and on CD for such artists as Rita Moreno, Howard Levy, Melanie, Al Cohn, Johnnie Johnson, The Village People, Billie Joe Royal, Marvin Hamlisch, Cleo Laine, Liza Minnelli, Clint Holmes, Andy Williams, Kenwood Dennard, and Ben Vereen, amongst many others.
+He has occupied the bass chair on television, in concert and on CD for such artists as Rita Moreno, Howard Levy, Bernard Purdie, Melanie, Sammy Cahn, Al Cohn, Johnnie Johnson, Village People, Idris Muhammad, Billie Joe Royal, Marvin Hamlisch, Cleo Laine, Liza Minnelli, Clint Holmes, Andy Williams, Kenwood Dennard, Donna Pescow, Chris Montez, Martha Davis (The Motels), Nicko McBrain (Iron Maiden) and Ben Vereen, amongst many others.

 Playing with Johnny Winter: